Learn How to Play Electric Guitar – Tips for Beginners

-In the next paragraphs, you will find valuable tips to keep in mind during the learning process.
-This advice will put you in the right direction of how to play electric guitar.
+Would you like to know tips on how to play the electric guitar?
+In the following paragraphs, you will find essential tips to remember during the learning process.
+This advice will guide you in the right direction of playing electric guitar.
 Simply for one reason: it will show you how not to do it.

-You might be interested in learning only the basics to play your favorite music on the acoustic or electric guitar.
+You might be interested in learning only the basics of playing your favorite acoustic or electric guitar music.
 Or wish to get into an advanced level with the electric guitar from the beginning.
-You can create your own songs, solo, improvise and use the most different techniques.
+You can create your songs, solo, improvise and use the most diverse techniques.
 Whatever your goal, the advice is the same.
 They apply to any guitarist and help them to get further and faster.
 So let’s go to what matters.

 How to play electric guitar – Think in the Long-term

 Learning to play the electric guitar is just like building a house.
-If you do it in a hurry, you will certainly have problems ahead.
-But if you do everything right and carefully, you will be surprised with the results and all the effort will be worth it.
-And the best part is that you will be able to enjoy the house however you want.
+If you do it in a hurry, you will undoubtedly have problems ahead.
+But if you do everything right and carefully, you will be surprised by the results, and all the effort will be worth it.
+And the best part is that you can enjoy the house however you want.

-A bad habit is the tendency to do something wrong (or at least in a less efficient way).
-We always end up following this trend.
+A bad habit is a tendency to do something wrong (or at least in a less efficient way).
+We always end up following this tendency.
 When you get used to doing something in a certain way, it’s hard to break the habit.
-The essential tip for avoiding bad habits is to find them before they get out of hand.
+The top tip for avoiding bad habits is to find them before they get out of hand.
 It’s easy.
-Whenever you want to cut corners or make a small change in the right way of playing, stop and think: “where will it take me?”.
+Whenever you want to cut corners or make a slight change in the right way of playing, stop and think: “where will it take me?”.

 When you play a song and make a mistake, go back to the beginning and play it right.
 Don’t get used to playing wrong.

 Don’t be satisfied playing well.
 Try to play until it can’t be any better.
 It requires more training in the beginning, but you will reap the benefits in the long term.
 Soon it will be easier to learn new songs, and you will make fewer mistakes.
 Have good hearing.
 If it doesn’t sound good, find out why and solve the problem.